percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 gateways, MCUs, media recording device and more that are in the trusted domain for a given deployment.

-MDD (Media Distribution Device): An RTP middlebox that is not allowed to to have access to E2E encryption keys.
+Media Distributor (MD): An RTP middlebox that is not allowed to to have access to E2E encryption keys.
 It may operate according to any of the RTP topologies [@I-D.ietf-avtcore-rtp-topologies-update] per the constraints defined by the PERC system, which includes, but not limited to, having no access to RTP media unencrypted and having limits on what RTP header field it can alter.

-KMF (Key Management Function): An entity that is a logical function which passes keying material and related information to endpoints and Media Distribution Devices that is appropriate for each.
-The KMF might be co-resident with another entity trusted with E2E keying material.
+Key Distributor (KM): An entity that is a logical function which passes keying material and related information to endpoints and Media Distributor(s) that is appropriate for each.
+The Key Distributor might be co-resident with another entity trusted with E2E keying material.

-Conference: Two or more participants communicating via trusted endpoints to exchange RTP flows through one or more Media Distribution Devices.
+Conference: Two or more participants communicating via trusted endpoints to exchange RTP flows through one or more Media Distributor.

-Third Party: Any entity that is not an Endpoint, MDD, KMF or Call Processing entity as described in this document.
+Third Party: Any entity that is not an Endpoint, Media Distributor, Key Distributor or Call Processing entity as described in this document.